termux/termux-tasker/README.md

 The `Execute in a terminal session` toggle defines whether the commands will be run in the background or in a foreground terminal session.

 If the toggle is **enabled**, a new terminal session will open up automatically in the foreground and commands will be run inside it.
-Result of commands is **not returned** to the plugin host app for version `< 0.6`.
-For version `>= 0.6`, result will be returned in `%stdout` and `%result` variables.
+Result of commands is **not returned** to the plugin host app for version `< 0.6.0`.
+For version `>= 0.6.0`, result will be returned in `%stdout` and `%result` variables.
 The `%stdout` variable will only contain the session transcript and will contain both `stdout` and `stderr` combined, basically anything sent to the the pseudo terminal `/dev/pts`, including `PS1` prefixes for interactive sessions.
-For foreground commands that exited with failure will require Termux app version `>= 0.118` for sessions to automatically close without waiting for user to press enter.
+For foreground commands that exited with failure will require `Termux` app version `>= 0.118.0` for sessions to automatically close without waiting for user to press enter.

 If the toggle is **not enabled**, then commands are run in the background and result of commands **is returned** to the plugin host app in `%stdout`, `%stderr` and `%result` variables.